jonchambers/persnickety/README.md

 # persnickety
 Website code for Persnickety Vintage: http://persnicketyvintage.com

-Simple one page website with parallax functionality.
+Simple one page website with parallax functionality using Stellar.js.
 Also responsive for mobile devices.

 Does not include the blog code, which is a simple Wordpress blog that I customized.